Bình Thủy district

-Bình Thủy is a district of Cần Thơ in the Mekong Delta region of Vietnam.
+Bình Thủy was a district of Cần Thơ in the Mekong Delta region of Vietnam.
 As of 2003 the district had a population of 87,665.
 The district covers an area of 69 km^{2}.

+On June 16, 2025, the Standing Committee of the National Assembly issued Resolution No. 1685/NQ-UBTVQH15.
+The district was dissolved and new wards were rearranged from the district.

 Administrative divisions

 The district is divided into 8 wards (phường):